routine needed to run the notebook on Google Colab

 problem = Wave()

-.
+Once the problem is defined, a torch model is needed to solve the PINN.
+While PINA provides several pre-implemented models, users have the option to build their own custom model using torch.
 The hard constraint we impose is on the boundary of the spatial domain.
-Specifically, our solution is written as:
+Specifically, the solution is written as:

 $$ u_{\rm{pinn}} = xy(1-x)(1-y)\cdot NN(x, y, t), $$

-where $NN$ is the neural net output.
-This neural network takes as input the coordinates (in this case $x$, $y$ and $t$) and provides the unknown field $u$.
-By construction, it is zero on the boundaries.
-The residuals of the equations are evaluated at several sampling points (which the user can manipulate using the method discretise_domain
+The residuals of the equations are evaluated at several sampling points (which the user can manipulate using the discretise_domain

-) and the loss minimized by the neural network is the sum of the residuals.
+method).
+The loss function minimized by the neural network is the sum of the residuals.

 class HardMLP(torch.nn.Module):